How to get tickets to see Nicki Minaj and Cardi B at Wireless 2022

 Nicki Minaj, Cardi B and Dave to headline Wireless 2022: How to get tickets

-Festival, which will take place at two locations in London, is also expected to return to Birmingham for the first time since 2014
+Festival, which will take place at two locations in London, will also return to Birmingham for the first time since 2014

 Multi-award winning British artist Dave will be joined by American hip-hop megastars Cardi B and Nicki Minaj to headline this year’s Wireless festival.